+"On every street in every city, there's a nobody who dreams of being a somebody."
 "Loneliness has followed me my whole life.
 Everywhere.
 In bars, in cars, sidewalks, stores, everywhere.
 There's no escape.
 I am God's lonely man."

 — Travis Bickle

 Do we really need to repeat this movie's most famous line (which enters into several top